-A recent meta-analysis sought to determine the relationship between daily step counts and all-cause mortality.
+A 2021 meta-analysis sought to determine the relationship between daily step counts and all-cause mortality.
 The researchers started by scouring several databases to find all of the prospective cohort studies that quantified the relationship between step counts and all-cause mortality rate.
 From there, they extracted all of the relevant data, performed a pretty standard random-effects meta-analysis, tested for moderating variables, and assessed the certainty of their conclusions using the GRADE criteria.

 Seven studies were included in the meta-analysis, accounting for 28,141 total participants, 175,370 person-years, and 2,310 deaths.
 The researchers found that rates of all-cause mortality were about 12% lower per 1,000 steps per day (hazard ratio = 0.88; 95% CI = 0.83-0.93).
 The potential moderators examined (studies with longer versus shorter observation periods, studies from Europe versus the US versus Asia, studies with older versus younger participants, etc.) didn’t impact the findings to any meaningful degree – the hazard ratio fell within the range of 0.81-0.93 for all subgroups of studies tested.
 According to the GRADE criteria, we can have a high degree of certainty in the relationship between step counts and all-cause mortality.
 Comparing the lowest step counts to the highest step counts reported in the studies included in this meta-analysis, walking 16,000 steps per day was associated with a 66% reduction in all-cause mortality compared to walking just 2,700 steps per day.
 Stated conversely, walking 2,700 steps per day was associated with a three-fold greater risk of all-cause mortality than walking 16,000 steps per day.